Cross-Channel Fruit and Vegetable Freight

 Why choose LeShuttle Freight for your fresh produce shipping?

-We work with farmers and food producers across the UK and Europe, ensuring that goods remain at the highest quality for human consumption when they reach the shelves.
-With just a 35-minute crossing from Folkestone to Calais, we move fresh produce through our terminals and the Channel Tunnel quickly, safely and sustainably.
+We support food supply chains across the UK and Europe, helping ensure goods reach their destination at the highest possible quality.
+With a 35-minute crossing from Folkestone to Calais, fresh produce moves through our terminals and the Channel Tunnel quickly, safely, and sustainably.

-For companies that import and export fruit and vegetables, having a freight partner they can rely on cannot be underestimated.
-Spoilage must be kept to a minimum in short shelf-life shipping, and by providing the fastest route by road into and out of the UK, LeShuttle Freight delivers every day for its food customers, and is a key part of the European cold chain logistics network.
+For companies that import and export fruit and vegetables, having a reliable freight partner is critical.
+Spoilage must be kept to a minimum when transporting short shelf-life goods, and by offering the fastest route into and out of the UK, LeShuttle Freight supports food customers every day as a key part of the European cold chain logistics network.

 How do fruit and vegetables get shipped with LeShuttle Freight?